indisee/iOSTinyMapper/README.md

 	@end

 This code will tell mapper to map json property "title" to class TitleModel and 'entry' to EntryModel class.
-No matter what will store in json (simple object or json class/object) — the only thing to do for now is specify relation jsonKey-ObjcClass.
-Usin KVC and some magic mapper will fill everything properly.
+No matter what will store in json (simple object or json class/object) — the only thing to do for now is specify relation between  jsonKey and Objective-c class.
+Usin KVC and some magic, mapper will fill everything properly.

-As you can guess properties have be of corresponding type.
+As you can guess, properties have to be declared with correct class, there some simple rules:

-* JSON class should be related to custom Objective-c class (which one also have corresponding bindings) or to NSDictionary;
+* JSON class should be related to custom TinyMappingModel subclass (which one also have corresponding bindings) or to NSDictionary;
 * JSON array should be mapped to NSArray
+* strings mapped to NSString
+* any kind of numbers to NSNumber

 **Note:** If You do now want to map json classes in custom obj-c class (for example, You want to use regular NSDictionaries) — just skip previous step and leave -(void)keyToClassMappingRules empty or just do not implement it.